‘Flooding’ halts trains for days

 “In order to reopen the line, we need to get a team of specialist divers to inspect the lower part of the structures affected to ensure they haven’t been affected by scour.
 In order to do that, the water has to recede below these closure markers.”

-The first trains were cancelled around 4pm on Wednesday, November 12th with GWR saying that services are currently expected to resume on the morning of Monday, November 17th.
+The first trains were cancelled around 4pm on Wednesday, November 12th with services set to resume on the morning of Wednesday, November 19th.
+Passengers had to use buses and taxis.

-Passengers are having to use bus and taxi services and are advised to check the latest situation before travelling.
+Passengers had to use bus and taxi services during the closure.

 Peter Robinson